29 Aug All About Your Bunions

 • Hereditary – the bunion is not hereditary but the foot type that is prone to developing the bunion is.

-• Foot Function can contribute to the pain in the bunion.
-Dropped arches, a foot that rolls inward and an unstable foot will all result in over loading the bunion.
+• Foot Function can contribute to the pain around the big toe joint.
+Dropped arches, a foot that rolls inward and an unstable foot will all result in over loading the area

 • Footwear – high heeled shoes with a pointy or narrow toe box will aggravate the bunion.